KnowThePepper

 Few peppers carry their identity as visibly as the Jamaican Hot Chocolate.
 The pods ripen to a rich chocolate-brown, hanging like small lanterns from compact plants - a color so unusual it stops gardeners mid-row.

 Botanically, it belongs to Capsicum chinense - the same species family that gave the world habaneros and Scotch bonnets.
-That lineage shows in the heat: 100,000–350,000 SHU, capable of hitting the upper range on a hot growing season.
+That lineage shows in the heat: 100,000-200,000 SHU, within the Jamaican hot pepper range documented by external pepper references.

 What separates it from its Caribbean cousins is the flavor profile.
 The smokiness isn't added - it's native to the pod, a quality that emerges during ripening alongside deep fruity notes.
 The combination makes it genuinely interesting for cooking, not just a heat delivery mechanism.